davoshack/taxi-react-app/README.md

-# Taxi App Using Django Channels
+# [Work In Progress... ] 🚧 Taxi App Using Django Channels
 ## Ride-sharing app using bi-directional communication with WebSockets and Django Channels
 ### Back-end
 - Python
 - Django